kubagdynia/DapperMappers/README.md

 - DbConnectionExtensions - DBConnection extension

 ### How to use
-- Create class that implements IXmlObjectType or IJsonObjectType interface
+- Create a class that implements IXmlObjectType or IJsonObjectType interface
 ```csharp
 public class Book
 {